Certificate in Museum Studies

 The Certificate in Museum Studies consists of 12 credit hours, all delivered at the Sternberg Museum of Natural History to provide hands-on experience within an authentic museum environment.
 Students engage with core museum practices, including collections care, exhibit design, and public communication.

-Currently, the Sternberg Museum of Natural History offers only one of the following courses per semester, each designated under the course title GSCI 673:
+Currently, the Sternberg Museum of Natural History offers only one of the following courses per semester, each is designated under the course title GSCI 673:

-GSCI 673: Museum Management
+GSCI 673: Museum Administration and Management

 GSCI 673: Museum Collections Management